 - To remove dark spots, especially in cases where the spots are not responding to home remedies, you can seek professional help, and try out chemical peels and laser therapy.

-Disclaimer: This article is for informative purposes only and should not be substituted for the advice of a medical professional.
+Disclaimer: This content is for informative purposes only and should not be substituted for the advice of a medical professional.